-- 1 You: - must accept personal responsibility by law and in relation to the policy to make sure harassment does not take place; - must make sure that your behaviour does not cause offence, or discriminate against fellow colleagues, contractors, job applicants, clients or customers in the course of your employment with us; - > must offer support to anyone suffering harassment - must tell management about any apparent instances of harassment; and - must not indirectly support the person committing the harassment by ignoring an incident. - 2.
-If you commit discrimination or harassment, we will take disciplinary action, which could lead to dismissal. - 3.
+- 1 You: - must accept personal responsibility by law and in relation to the policy to make sure harassment does not take place; - must make sure that your behaviour does not cause offence, or discriminate against fellow colleagues, contractors, job applicants, clients or customers in the course of your employment with us; - > must offer support to anyone suffering harassment - > must tell management about any apparent instances of harassment; and - must not indirectly support the person committing the harassment by ignoring an incident. - 2.
+If there is evidence to substantiate that you have committed discrimination or harassment, we will take disciplinary action, up to and including dismissal. - 3.
 If you feel you have been harassed, you should raise the issue, in confidence, in line with procedure in our dignity at work policy.